Supervised ML Solution for Band Assignment in Dual-Band Systems with Omnidirectional and Directional Antennas: Appendix

 \subsubsection{Performance ($\nu = 1.9$)}

 With $\nu = 1.9$, the correlation function decays faster than above, however, we noticed that the impact of prior observations is more pronounced.
-The results for several features observations are presented in Table \ref{Tab:ResultsSeqNu1.9} with a structure similar to the one above.
-For $U=4$, we first observe that $\rm GP$ outperforms $\rm GP_{App}$ by about $20\%$, and several learning schemes outperform the $\rm GP$ with several features combinations.
+The results for several features observations are presented in Table \ref{Tab:ResultsNu1andNu19}.
+For GP-based, we observe that $\rm GP$ outperforms $\rm GP_{App}$ by about $20\%$, and several learning schemes outperform the $\rm GP$ with several features combinations.
 In addition, the all-features combination (c-5) still has the least $\bar{\mathcal{E}}_S$, but different than above the performance gain is attributed to the power in the two bands (c-6).
-Interestingly, LSTM-based solutions using cmWave power feature (c-7) is as good as location (comparable to $\rm GP_{App}$) in this environment, which indicates that (c-7) is a good BA predictor.
-The significance of (c-7) is also evident for other learning schemes that use an observation window.
+Interestingly, the LSTM-based solution using cmWave power (c-7) is as good as location (comparable to $\rm GP_{App}$) in this environment, which indicates that (c-7) is a good BA predictor.
+The significance of (c-7) is also evident for other learning schemes that use $Q$ observations.

-For $U=8$, we notice a similar trend as in $\nu=1$, namely that the values of $\bar{\mathcal{E}_S}$ increase, the gain of $\rm GP$ over $\rm GP_{App}$ reduces to about $9\%$, and the gain of the best learning combination/scheme, (c-5)/ $\rm LSTM_{opd}$, reduces from $18.3\%$ to $12.8\%$.
-However, these gains are larger than in $\nu =1$, due to the utilization of the observations.
-Compared to $U=4$ the efficacy of observed powers reduces, for instance (c-1) outperforms (c-6) and (c-7); this is due to the fact the shadowing decorrelates with large separation distances.
-Nevertheless, the LSTM-based schemes are able to utilize the cmWave power when accompanied with other features, in (c-2), (c-3) and (c-4), and shows at least comparable performance to $\rm GP$.